omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Page block display site's title](../sites/sitesfiles/sitepg_title.png)

 ### Media
 Creates a block with one or more pieces of media associated with items in the item pool.
+In media blocks, multiple attachments stack vertically.

 ![media block with no media attached](../sites/sitesfiles/sitepg_media.png)